-An ability to consult with the couple about their interaction reflecting back observations about: recurring patterns of relating between the partners ways in which each partner and the couple use their therapist any relevance this might have to their relationship concerns 0 1 2 3 4 An ability to generate and test hypotheses that explain depressive symptoms through the relational contexts in which they occur offering thoughts about the possible functions of symptomatic behaviour for each partner; highlighting the roles played by each partner and others in creating and maintaining depressive symptoms, and exploring possible reasons for these; describing interactive patterns that may 0 1 2 3 4 An ability to challenge repetitive sequences maintain depressive symptoms. interrupting monologues, or cycles of accusation, rebuttal and counter- accusation exploring possible functions performed by such repetitive sequences for each partner and the couple suggesting alternative behaviours or ways of communicating, including specific skills to regulate conflict 0 1 2 3 4 An ability to form and develop a collaborative alliance with each partner and to enlist their support for relationship- focused therapy responding empathically in order to validate the experience of each partner, especially their emotional experience accepting and exploring each partner's reservations about engaging in couple therapy gauging when and whether separate sessions are needed to engage each partner in the therapy, or to overcome an impasse 0 1 2 3 4 An ability to promote a collaborative alliance between the partners in the couple using empathic questioning to help the partners explore and reappraise their respective positions encouraging the partners to address each other directly, rather than the therapist being drawn into a role as mediator or interpreter 0 1 2 3 4
+G. .9 ıeı An ability to generate and test hypotheses that explain depressive symptoms through the relational contexts in which offering thoughts about the possible functions of symptomatic behaviour for each partner; highlighting the roles played by each partner and others in creating and maintaining depressive symptoms, and 0 1 2 3 4 they occur exploring possible reasons for these; describing interactive patterns that may maintain depressive symptoms.
+An ability to challenge repetitive interrupting monologues, or cycles of accusation, rebuttal and counteraccusation 0 1 2 3 4 sequences exploring possible functions performed by such repetitive sequences for each partner and the couple suggesting alternative behaviours or ways of communicating, including specific skills to regulate conflict An ability to form and develop a collaborative alliance with each responding empathically in order to validate the experience of each partner, especially their emotional experience 0 1 2 3 4 partner and to enlist their support for relationship accepting and exploring each partner's reservations about engaging in couple therapy focused therapy gauging when and whether separate sessions are needed to engage each partner in the therapy, or to overcome an impasse An ability to promote a collaborative alliance between using empathic questioning to help the partners explore and reappraise their respective positions 0 1 2 3 4 the partners in the couple encouraging the partners to address each other directly, rather than the therapist being drawn into a role as mediator or interpreter